nejctrdin/python-imaging/README.md

 The program creates an image of the specified size and computes the RGB values of each point in space, based on the influences of specified stars.
 Each star has a position in plane, intensity and the colours of radiation.
 The influences on each pixel are also based on the distance used in the running of the program.
 The nearer some point is to the star, the more influenced is by the particular star.

+Note that in the original problem, only two metrics are required, `euclidian` and `manhattan`.
+The program additionally supports the `chebyshev` distance.

 ## Dependencies

 The program uses [PIL](http://www.pythonware.com/products/pil/), python imaging library for processing images.